OpenSourceKyle/OpenSourceKyle.github.io/content/coaching/index.md

   - exclude-from-validation
 ---

-## Yep, this is the coaching sales page, and I'm here to help.
+# Yep, this is the coaching sales page, and I'm here to help.
 Don't be shocked.

-# What do you want?
 Take the action.

 I used to believe that sheer effort and willpower were enough to achieve anything -- just like debugging a tricky piece of code, I thought I could logic my way through any challenge.
 But real success, in life and relationships, doesn't work that way.